martinpopper/ErgastF1-Dataset/README.md

 threading: a module for creating and managing threads in Python, which can be used for concurrent programming.
 - `pip install threading`

+customtikinter: a custom-made module that extends or modifies the functionality of the built-in "tkinter" GUI toolkit in Python.
+- 'pip install customtkinter'
+- 'pip install tkinter'

+subprocess: a module that allows you to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.
+- 'pip install subprocess'

 ## Instructions
 ### Editing the f1_database_creation.py file